LowerRockLabs/LaravelLivewireTablesAdvancedFilters/README.md

 ```

 ### Dependencies
-This uses AlpineJS, there are no other dependencies.
+This uses AlpineJS.
+There are no other dependencies.

 # Publishing Assets
 To publish assets to make modifications, please see below